isaaccarjr/phoenix/SSH Tunneling.md

 ssh user@<Remote_Host_IP> -R <Remote_Host_IP><Remote_Host_Port#>:<Bind_Address_IP>:<Bind_Address_Port>

 From T1

 ![](https://github.com/isaaccarjr/phoenix/blob/master/4.PNG?raw=true)

-note: "0.0.0.0" indicates that the listining socket on the Remote_Host_Port should listen on all interfaces
+Note: "0.0.0.0" indicates that the listining socket on the Remote_Host_Port should listen on all interfaces

 From T2 Remote_Host, you can interact with the connection from the terminal:

 ![](https://github.com/isaaccarjr/phoenix/blob/master/3.PNG?raw=true)

-command is "ssh root@127.0.0.1 -p 9999.
+Command is "ssh root@127.0.0.1 -p 9999

 Note: The -R option is used for establishing a port on a remote machine that will connect back to your host machine.
 From the Remote_Host you can also interact with the connection.
 In this case we ssh'd to the Remote_Host, opened port 9999 that connected back to our Bind_Address_IP.
 Then from the Remote_Host (T2) we interacted with the connection via root@127.0.0.1 on port 9999.